nodejs/package-maintenance/docs/security-guidelines.md

 should be established in collaboration between maintainers and the reporter.

 If possible, the policy should recommend means of communication between all parties working towards responsible disclosure.
-[Maintainer advisories on GitHub](https://help.github.com/en/github/managing-security-vulnerabilities/creating-a-maintainer-security-advisory) and [the responsible disclosure program on HackerOne](https://hackerone.com/nodejs-ecosystem) are recommended to ensure the confidentiality.
+See [Maintainer advisories on GitHub](https://help.github.com/en/github/managing-security-vulnerabilities/creating-a-maintainer-security-advisory)

 ### Releasing security patches